Philip Seymour Hoffman: Personal life

 Hoffman rarely mentioned his personal life in interviews, stating in 2012 that he would "rather not because my family doesn't have any choice.
 If I talk about them in the press, I'm giving them no choice.
 So I choose not to."
 For 14 years, he was in a relationship with costume designer Mimi O'Donnell, whom he had met in 1999 when they were both working on the Hoffman-directed play In Arabia We'd All Be Kings.
 They lived in New York City and had a son, Cooper, and two daughters.
 While some reports stated Hoffman and O'Donnell separated in late 2013, O'Donnell later said she and Hoffman were both committed to their relationship, but he had moved out of their longtime residence to a nearby apartment to protect their children from the effects of his relapse into substance abuse.

 Hoffman felt that keeping his personal life private was beneficial to his career: "The less you know about me the more interesting it will be to watch me do what I do".
 Hoffman was also discreet about his religious and political beliefs, but it is known that he voted for the Green Party candidate Ralph Nader in the 2000 presidential election.
-He also donated to Al Franken's senate campaign and the Democratic National Committee.
+He also donated to Al Franken's U.S. Senate campaign and to the Democratic National Committee.
+Hoffman was the godfather of Morris Katz, who became a political strategist.

 In a 2006 interview with 60 Minutes, Hoffman revealed he had engaged in drug and alcohol misuse during his time at New York University, saying he had used "anything I could get my hands on.
 I liked it all."
-Following his graduation in 1989, he entered a drug rehabilitation program at age 22, and remained sober for 23 years.
-However, he relapsed in 2012, and admitted himself to drug rehabilitation for about ten days in May 2013.
+Following his college graduation in 1989, he entered a drug rehabilitation program and remained sober for 23 years.
+However, he relapsed in 2012 and admitted himself to drug rehabilitation for about 10 days in May 2013.